Note: Things have changed since I have been to this trailhead.

 From Camp Evergreen at 8800 feet elevation, locate the Baker Lake Trail.
-There should be a signpost and the trail is right along Boundary Creek, which crosses the road, so it shouldn’t be hard to find.
+The signpost is long gone so you will have to look for the trail, or what's left of it.
 Follow the trail as it switchbacks up the slope.
 There is a junction after a short distance, but as of the mid 1990’s, it was hard to find and not signposted.
 The Bear River-Smiths Fork Trail branches to the right, but a tree is blocking the trail and without a signpost, you may miss the junction.
 (Note: The trail junction is shown incorrectly on the 7.5 minute map Christmas Meadows and is lower than indicated).
-Luckily the main trail is easy to find, but if you do see a junction, head left.
+Luckily the main trail is easy to find (or used to be!!), but if you do see a junction, head left.

 The Baker Lake Trail continues to switchback to a meadow and levels off.
 From here, the trail continues to follow Boundary Creek at a gentle grade before reaching a meadow and some beaver ponds.
 This is about 3.75 miles from the trailhead.
 The trail fades here, and it is a waist of time to look for it.
 Simply follow Boundary Creek for another 1.25 miles to Baker Lake.
 Baker Lake makes a nice little used campsite for a base camp.
 The lake is at 10,420 feet elevation and 4.5 miles from the trailhead.